realA10001986/VSR/README.md

 To start and stop music playback, press button "10" while in _MusicPlayer_ [button mode](#button-modes).
 Pressing "9" jumps to the previous song, pressing "4C" to the next one.
 (The same can be achieved by entering codes on the TCD's keypad: 8002 = previous song, 8005 = play/stop, 8008 = next song).

-By default, the songs are played in order, starting at 000.mp3, followed by 001.mp3 and so on. _Holding_ button "10" enables Shuffle mode, button "9" disables Shuffle mode. _Holding_ "4C" restarts the player at song number 0.
-The power-up Shuffle mode can be set up in the Config Portal.
+By default, the songs are played in order, starting at 000.mp3, followed by 001.mp3 and so on. _Holding_ button "10" enables Shuffle mode, button "9" disables Shuffle mode.
+The selected shuffle mode is saved and persistent. _Holding_ "4C" restarts the player at song number 0.

 See [here](#music-player-mode) and [here](#tcd-remote-command-reference) for a list of controls of the music player.